TimUnderhay/ngx-panzoom/README.md

 ## 'Events'
 The PanZoomConfig class has an RXJS observable (`modelChanged`) which can be used to monitor the pan/zoom state from another component.
 The observable emits type `PanZoomModel` (see above section on API Interfaces).
 For instance, when the zoom level reaches a certain level, you may want to display a custom control or content on your page.
-Another use may be to do something when your the panzoom center point is over a certain part of the view.
+Another use may be to do something when the panzoom centre point is over a certain part of the view.

 ### Example modelChanged Subscription
 ```typescript